bazelbuild/examples/rust-tutorial/05-deps-cargo/README.md

 # Cargo Workspace Dependencies

 One of the simpler ways to wire up dependencies would be to first structure your project into a Cargo workspace.

+To build the example code, run:

+`bazel build //...`

 The crates_repository rule can ingest a root Cargo.toml file and generate Bazel dependencies from there.

 ```starlark